 Quasi-News and Commentary

-Wordworks2001 is a retired US Army master sergeant who resides in Indiana and works in Nigeria.
-He blogs at http://wordworks2001.blogspot.com
+Wordworks2001 is a retired US Army master sergeant.
+He lives in Indiana and works in Nigeria, where he is currently located.
+He blogs at http://wordworks2001.blogspot.com.